2600hz/kazoo/applications/crossbar/doc/resources.md

 There are two levels of resources, global (or system-wide), and per-account (bring your own carrier).
 The JSON format for both is identical; only their location in the Kazoo database structure defines whether they are globally available or not.

+## Jobs

+It is possible to add numbers, in bulk, to an account using the Jobs API below.
+If a job fails to run, there is a recovery process that runs periodically to attempt to resume stalled jobs.

+You can configure how frequently the system checks for failed jobs in `system_config/crossbar.resources`, using the `job_recover_timeout_s` key (defaults to 6 hours).

+You can configure how what is considered a 'stalled' job by defining how old the job is (the last time the job document was modified) relative to the current time.
+Configure in `system_config/crossbar.resources`, using the `job_recover_threshold_s` key (defaults to 1 hour).
+If a job is not completed, and hasn't been modified in over an hour, there's a good chance the job executor died.
+A new job executor will be started to pick up where the old one left off.

 ## Crossbar

 ### URL Structure